mozilla-bteam/bmo/docs/en/rst/using/preferences.rst

-define events that can happen to a bug -- things like attachments being added, new comments being made, the priority changing, etc. The columns in the table define your relationship with the bug - reporter, assignee, QA contact (if enabled) or CC list member.
+define events that can happen to a bug -- things like attachments being added, new comments being made, the priority changing, etc. The columns in the table define your relationship with the bug - Reporter, Assignee, QA Contact (if enabled) or Subscriber.

 To fine-tune your bugmail, decide the events for which you want to receive bugmail; then decide if you want to receive it all the time (enable the checkbox for every column) or only when you have a certain relationship with a bug (enable the checkbox only for those columns).
-For example, if you didn't want to receive mail when someone added themselves to the CC list, you could uncheck all the boxes in the ``CC Field Changes`` line.
+For example, if you didn't want to receive mail when someone subscribed to a bug, you could uncheck all the boxes in the ``Subscribers Field Changes`` line.
 As another example, if you never wanted to receive email on bugs you reported unless the bug was resolved, you would uncheck all boxes in the ``Reporter`` column